-The effects of the first era of migration can be seen in the composition of many countries in the Western Hemisphere.
+The effects of the first era of migration can be seen in the population compositions of many countries in the Western Hemisphere.
 In the latter part of the 19th century, for example, nearly 15 percent of the U.S. population was foreign born, with the overwhelming majority of these immigrants arriving from Europe.
-Irish and Italian immigrants came in particularly large numbers, as did Russian and East European Jews, as well as Czechs, Slovaks, Poles, and Germans.
-Most current U.S. citizens of European decent are a product of this period of immigration.
+Irish and Italian immigrants came in particularly large numbers, as did Russian and East European Jews, Czechs, Slovaks, Poles, and Germans.
+Most current U.S. citizens of European decent are a product of this period of immigration (O’Rourke, 2001).

-At the same time, Chinese and Japanese immigrants came to the West Coast of the United States and Hawaii.
-Elsewhere in the hemisphere, rapidly developing countries such as Argentina, Brazil, and Chile experienced large influxes of Spanish and Portuguese immigrants facilitated by the past colonial connection between their countries, but also received immigrants from Germany, Britain, Italy, Poland, China, and Japan.
+At the same time that European emigration was surging during the 19th Century, Chinese and Japanese immigrants were arriving in large numbers to the West Coast of the U.S. and Hawaii (Richin, 1972).
+However, streams of Asian immigration to the U.S. were quickly halted by a series of restrictive policies targeting Chinese, Japanese and finally all Asian immigrants at the turn of the 20th Century (Daniels 1999).
+Elsewhere in the Western Hemisphere, rapidly developing countries such as Argentina, Brazil, and Chile experienced large influxes of Spanish and Portuguese immigrants facilitated by the past colonial connection between their countries, but also received immigrants from Germany, Britain, Italy, Poland, China, and Japan (O’Rourke, 2001).

-This wave of immigration resulted in a counter-reaction, however.
-In the United States, immigrants were blamed for crime, disease, and the persistence of poverty in the urban centers of the Northeast and Midwest.
+This wave of immigration to the New World resulted in moments of backlash against immigrants.
+In the U.S., immigrants were blamed for crime, disease, and the persistence of poverty in the urban centers of the Northeast and Midwest.
 Furthermore, immigrants formed a large and restless population that seemed ripe for social conflict.

-Groups calling for worldwide socialist revolution found adherents among poor immigrants, and immigrants were also prominent members and leaders of labor unions, at the time viewed as potential sources of foreign, socialist opposition to American capitalism.
-In 1919 and 1920, then- Attorney General of the U.S. A. Mitchell Palmer instigated numerous roundups of immigrants, labeled “Palmer’s Raids,” that led to the deportation of thousands of people, on the basis that they were Communist agitators.
+Groups calling for worldwide socialist revolution found adherents among poor immigrants, and immigrants were also prominent members and leaders of labor unions, which were often viewed as potential sources of foreign, socialist opposition to American capitalism.
+In 1919 and 1920, U.S. Attorney General A. Mitchell Palmer instigated numerous roundups of immigrants during the “Palmer’s Raids,” which led to the deportation of thousands of supposed Communist agitators (Daniels 2002).